On a new parameter involving Ramanujan's theta-functions: Introduction

-\end{defn} This work is organized as follows.
+This work is organized as follows.
 Some notations and background results are listed in Section \ref{21}.
 We derive new modular equations involving theta-functions $\varphi$ and $\psi$ in Section \ref{31}.
-Several new explicit evaluations of $A_{k,n}$ and $A'_{k,n}$, for some positive rationals $n$ and $k$ are established in section \ref{41}.
-In Section \ref{61} we establish some new modular relations for a modular function of Level 16 developed by Dongxi Ye and also explicitly evaluate the function.
-Finally, in Section \ref{s51} we list some general formulas for explicit evaluations of $h'_{2,n}$ and $l'_{2,n}$ and give few examples.
+Several new explicit evaluations of $A_{k,n}$ and $A'_{k,n}$ are established in Section \ref{41}.
+In Section \ref{61} we establish some new modular relations for a modular function of Level 16 developed by Dongxi Ye \cite{Dye} and also explicitly evaluate the function.
+Finally, in Section \ref{s51} we list some general formulas for explicit evaluations of $h'_{2,n}$.